 - ...made into a trilogy of movies (two of which become cinema classics) detailing the story of a "fictional" mafia family through the years.
 Thus, it is suggested that, within this apparently separate universe, the events of the books and film are true and were brought to us by somebody who was there.

-- Apollo 13 was based off of Lost Moon, written by mission commander Jim Lovell about his experience on that mission.
+- Apollo 13 was based on Lost Moon, written by mission commander Jim Lovell about his experience on that mission.
+In fact, filming started before Lovell had finished the book—he had pitched the book idea to publishers, who sent it to filmmakers while Lovell was writing.

 - Primary Colors.
 An epilogue is added to the movie that is not in the book but which naturally follows from the story the book was very loosely based on.